 - Work, educational or volunteer-related references.

 - Valid B.C. driver’s license.

 - Ability to work in Canada for duration of the internship.

 - Satisfactory criminal reference check (to be undertaken by First Nations government upon selection of intern).

 Note: individuals already permanently employed in First Nation administrations or Tribal Councils are not eligible to apply for the internship program.
 Seasonal and auxiliary employees of First Nations or Tribal Councils are permitted to apply.

-Interested internship candidates should email their completed intern application package to firstname.lastname@example.org by March 15th.
+Interested internship candidates can email their completed application package to firstname.lastname@example.org on an ongoing basis.